JackFurby/Bootscout-theme/README.md

 ### Compile scss to css

-From the root directory of the repository run `gulp css` and `gulp editor-css`.
-This will update editor.css, editor.css.map, site.css and site.css.map files.
+From the root directory of the repository run `gulp css`.
+This will update site.css and site.css.map files.

 Basic setup info for scss here (not my guide): https://github.com/SimonPadbury/b4st/wiki/Customizing-Bootstrap-4-(SCSS)-in-b4st